marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-ii-filter-the-process-chart-.md

 ## Summary

-Ok that last part was a bit dissapoiting.
+Ok that last part was a bit disappointing.
 Let's move to another simpler world in the [next post](https://www.marcusoft.net/2019/01/kanbanstats-iii-throughput.html) where we will calculate throughput; how much gets done per time unit.

 In this post we have given the user a bunch of opportunities in how to filter the data and have the charts update to reflect the filter.